womankani/social-nostalgia-during-economic-strain/README.md

 An empirical study of how economic pressure influences social trends that are driven by nostalgia in fashion, cinema, and technology.

 ## Motivation
-Economic instability is often accompanied by the return of certain previously prominent social trends.
-This is most notably  observed in the revival of vintage-style clothing, increased appeal of cinematic reboots, and an uptick in the sales of retro technologies.
-Such patterns imply that when ground reality feels unstable, people look to the past for comfort.
+A surface-level glance at trending topics on social media often reveals that certain previously gone-by trends are resurfacing.
+These patterns imply that when financial reality feels strained, people begin to feel wistful and engage with the past for comfort.

-This project investigates whether the effects of economic strain on the resurgence of social trends with nostalgic value are reflected in empirical data.
+This project investigates whether the effects of economic strain on the resurgence of social trends with reminiscence value are reflected in empirical data.

 **Research Question:**
 What is the impact of economic stress on the revival of older societal trends in fashion, cinema, and technology?